sharmavins23/Python-1BRC/README.md

 The program should save and return the minimum, mean, and maximal values per station, ordered alphabetically.
-For simplicity's sake, I've created generation functions as well as standardized the output to CSV for comparison's sake.
+For simplicity's sake, I've created generation functions as well as standardized the output to CSV for comparison.

+**Notably,** and due to testing the timing, I've opted to significantly reduce the problem size to a paltry 100 million data points.
+This reduces the time requirements for each iteration and allows me to test timings much faster.

+## Running

+The project is limited to standard libraries within Python 3.12, so that is the major requirement.
+The project also uses progress bars from `alive_progress`, so `pip install alive-progress` is also required.

+To generate the 1 billion rows, simply run `py buildGeneratedRows.py`.

+Each individual script contains a different attempt at constructing the generated data, so you can run them individually to generate a CSV file in the `out` folder.
+Each individual script generates a separate CSV file, for comparison's sake.

 # License TL;DR